artefactual/binder/README.md

     env[ARCHIVEMATICA_SS_USER] = "foo"
     env[ARCHIVEMATICA_SS_API_KEY] = "bar"

-# The host and port will default to "127.0.0.1" and "8000" respectively, but the
-  pipeline UUID, the user and the api key are mandatory and required for both, the CLI and web environments
+The host and port will default to "127.0.0.1" and "8000" respectively, but the pipeline UUID, the user and the api key are mandatory and required for both, the CLI and web environments.

 **Project documentation:**